 Here’s another airport that somehow surprised me.
 Gdansk Airport achieved overall good results and therefore ranks fifth.
-The airline can be proud of the very good service quality of 8.7 and food & shops of 8.5.
+The airline can be proud of the excellent service quality of 8.7 and food & shops of 8.5.
 Additionally, in terms of on-time performance, the airport also shows a solid result of 8.2.
 Overall, Gdansk Airport achieves a score of 8.35 out of 10 possible points.

 Gdansk Airport is Poland’s third-largest airport.
 The airport has the IATA code GDN.
-With 5.4 million passengers in 2019, it’s a rather small airport and the smallest airport among this top 10.
+With 5.4 million passengers in 2019, it’s a rather small airport and the smallest airport among the top 10.
 Some 20 airlines, mainly from Europe, operate flights to Gdansk.